Thinking of coming out?

 One safe means of beginning to come out to yourself is through reading about how others have dealt with similar issues.
 There are many books and articles available on all facets of LGBTQ life.
 These can include clinical studies on LGBT people, coming out stories, and resources for allies and families of LGBTQ individuals.

-- Click for a list of general books on LGBTQ issues
+- A list of general books on LGBTQ issues

-- Click for a list of coming out books for individuals and their families or friends
+- A list of coming out books for individuals and their families or friends

 Other books related to coming out: